EpikShiba/doggos-PyTools/readme.txt

 Then, Unzip the doggo PyTools folder.

 next, you want to double click the doggosetup.bat file.
-This will open cmd prompt and sta, and install requests module. after it installs the module, it will instantly open doggo.py (the main file)
+This will open cmd prompt and start, and install requests module. after it installs the module, it will instantly open doggo.py (the main file)